 Rapid eLearning converts existing training material – classroom material or legacy courses – into:

-Whether the content is in the form of SOPs, PDFs, eBooks, documents, or classroom training handouts, it is eligible for rapid eLearning – as long as the content is aligned with the learning objectives and there are no gaps.
-PowerPoint decks can be converted to online courses using with rapid eLearning authoring tools such as iSpring.
-However, ensure the PowerPoint decks are reinforced instructionally.
+Whether the content is in the form of SOPs, PDFs, eBooks, documents, or ILT handouts, it can be converted to eLearning – as long as the content is aligned with the learning objectives and there are no gaps.
+PowerPoint decks can be converted to online courses using with rapid eLearning authoring tools such as iSpring, once they are reinforced instructionally.

-Even if content is in place, ILT to eLearning conversion doesn’t mean it can be dumped onto slides and published using rapid eLearning development tools.
-There’s a lot more converting ILT to online learning!
-The content will only shine through in your eLearning courses if it is supported by effective instructional design, including relevant learning objectives and assessments.
-It requires expertise to make courses engaging while keeping in mind the principles of instructional design and adult learning.
+Therefore, even if content is in place, there’s a lot more to converting ILT to online learning!
+The content will engage learners only if it’s supported by effective instructional design, including relevant learning objectives and assessments.